pcengines/apu2-documentation/docs/j13_usb_header.md

 ## J13 USB header

-The J13 USB header found on apu3-6 boards is disabled by default in some BIOS versions.
+The J13 USB header found on apu3-6 boards is disabled by default in some BIOS versions (this was last reported for version 4.12.0.4).
 If you encounter problems with USB peripherals (e.g. watchdog module) connected to this header, you may use `sortbootorder` to enable the EHCI controller functionality.

 ## How to enable